THE SERIOUS HEALTH EFFECTS OF WELDING FUMES & HOW TO REDUCE THEM

 Some hazardous compounds in welding fumes have been implicated in causing cancers of the respiratory tract.
 As a result, it’s important to minimize exposure as much as possible.
 However, since there’s no way to determine how much of one of these substances is likely to cause cancer, there’s no way to determine a “safe” minimum exposure level.

 Substances include lead oxide, formaldehyde, Chrome(VI) compounds, beryllium oxide, and cobalt oxide.

 There are also hazardous compounds that can cause complications such as pulmonary edema, nervous system damage, liver damage, kidney damage, brain damage, and Parkinson’s disease.

 Substances include lead oxide, copper oxide, carbon monoxide, and phosgene.

 Welding fume extractor systems were created in order to address this very issue.
 The way they work is by sucking up the contaminated air, filtering it, then blowing the clean air into the room.
 The hazardous substances are caught in the filters which are built specifically for these kinds of compounds.

-Portable welding fume extractors, such as the ones provided by IP Systems USA, are excellent protection for jobs that change location frequently.
+Portable welding fume extractors, such as the ones provided by IP Systems, are excellent protection for jobs that change location frequently.
 All shops should invest in welding fume extraction systems to protect their workers.